Throne of God

 The throne of God is the reigning centre of God in the Abrahamic religions: primarily Judaism, Christianity, and Islam.
 The throne is said by various holy books to reside beyond the Seventh Heaven which is called Araboth (עֲרָבוֹת ‘ărāḇōṯ) in Judaism.
-Many in the Christian religion consider the ceremonial chair as symbolizing or representing an allegory of the holy Throne of God.

 Judaism

 Micaiah (1 Kings 22:19), Isaiah (Isaiah 6), Ezekiel (Ezekiel 1) and Daniel (Daniel 7:9) all speak of God's throne, although some philosophers, such as Saʿadiah Gaon and Maimonides, interpreted such mention of a "throne" as allegory.

 The heavenly throne room or throne room of God is a more detailed presentation of the throne, into the representation of throne room or divine court.

-Micaiah's throneroom vision
+Micaiah's throne room vision

 Micaiah's extended prophecy (1 Kings 22:19) is the first detailed depiction of a heavenly throne room in Judaism.

-Zechariah's throneroom vision
+Zechariah's throne room vision

 Zechariah 3 depicts a vision of the heavenly throne room where Satan and the Angel of the Lord contend over Joshua the High Priest in the time of his grandson Eliashib the High Priest.
 Many Christians consider this a literal event, others such as Goulder (1998) view the vision as symbolic of crisis on earth, such as opposition from Sanballat the Horonite.